 IMPORTANT: Do not install on the prevailing winter wind side of the structure.

-IMPORTANT: Maintain a minimum of 12 inches (U.S.) above grade or the highest anticipated average snow level (whichever is greater) to the bottom of the vent cover or, in Canada, terminations must conform with CSA B149.1-10, Sect.
-8.14, Canadian Natural Gas and Propane Installation Code.
+IMPORTANT: Maintain a minimum of 12 inches (U.S.) or 18 inches (Canada) above grade or the highest anticipated average snow level (whichever is greater) to the bottom of the vent cover.